 It comes with a remote out of the box, but you’ll need to download the Airrobo app to get the most out of this robot.

-The remote provides consumers access to the robot’s features, like cleaning modes and a way to turn on the robot without bending over and touching it.
+The remote provides consumers access to the robot’s features, like cleaning modes, and a way to turn it on without bending over and touching it.

 However, the app provides more features, such as scheduling.